Skeletal Structures in Organic Chemistry

 The following conventions are used in these diagrams:

-- Hydrogen atoms bonded to carbon atoms are not shown; instead, it is assumed that each carbon atom has the appropriate number of hydrogen atoms to satisfy its valence.
+Hydrogen atoms bonded to carbon atoms are not routinely shown.
+Instead, it is assumed that each carbon atom has the appropriate number of hydrogen atoms to satisfy its valence (4 neighbouring atoms).

-- Heteroatoms (atoms other than carbon or hydrogen) are explicitly represented, along with any hydrogen atoms bonded to them.
+Heteroatoms (atoms other than carbon or hydrogen) are explicitly represented, along with any hydrogen atoms bonded to them.
+This includes common elements like halogens, oxygen, nitrogen.

 but-2-ene